lindbrook/packageRank/README.md

 ![](man/figures/README-cranDownloads_viz3-1.png)<!-- -->

-<br/> If you want plot those data in separate plots on the same scale,
+<br/> If you want plot those data in separate plots but use the same
-use `graphics = "base"` and you’ll be prompted for each plot:
+scale, set `graphics = "base"` (you’ll be prompted for each plot):

 ``` r
 plot(cranDownloads(packages = c("ggplot2", "data.table", "Rcpp"),